+-+-+-+-+-+-+

 8-Apr-24

 Now Play This festival is happening this week.
 I am really happy to have a new piece of work exhibiting there.
-It's clled Service Set and involves a bunch of wifi networks, a riddle and a very small dungeon crawler.
+It's called Service Set and involves a bunch of wifi networks, a riddle and a very small dungeon crawler.
 I'll post something about it to this page, /service-set

 A few weeks back I restarted the Luddite bibliography/linkdump that has been on my site for a while.
 It can now be reached at luddite.wiki